Berkeley-CS61B/website-sp24/projects/proj2b/index.md

 #### Setting up a HyponymsHandler

 1. In your web browser, open the `ngordnet.html` file in the `static` folder.
-As a refresher, you can find how to do that [here](https://fa23.datastructur.es/materials/proj/proj2a/#:~:text=In%20your%20web,of%20our%20class.).
-You'll see that there is a new button: "
+As a refresher, you can find how to do that [here](../proj2a/index.md#historytexthandler) in bullet point 1.
+You'll see that there is a new button: "Hyponyms".
-   Hyponyms".
 Note that there is also a new input box called `k`.

 2. Try clicking the Hyponyms button.
 You'll see nothing happens (and if you open the developer tools feature of your web browser, you'll see that your browser shows an error).